koenpunt/docker-ruby-node/README.md

 ## Image Variants

-The `koen/ruby-node` images come in three flavors, each designed for a specific use case.
+The `koen/ruby-node` images come in two flavors, both designed for a specific use case.

 `koen/ruby-node:latest`

 This is the defacto image.
 If you are unsure about what your needs are, you probably want to use this one.
-It is designed to be used both as a throw away container (mount your source code and start the container to start your app), as well as the base to build other images off of.
+It is designed to be used both as a throwaway container (mount your source code and start the container to start your app), as well as the base to build other images off of.
 Based on Debian distribution.

 `koen/ruby-node:alpine`

-This is the smalles image possible.
+This is the smallest image possible.
 It is based on the Alpine Linux base image.

 ## License